RubenSystems/OSCWeek5/GitSetup.md

 From your computer, create a new folder (`mkdir osc-coursework`) go into it (`cd osc-coursework`) and then clone both repos into them (`git clone <URL OF REPO HERE>`)

-copy paste the run-infos file into the `osc-coursework` folder. you should be able to proceed as normal.

 ### Things to worry about
 - Make both repos private otherwise you will be invited to a meeting with academic misconduct